 - Webform HTML Textarea provides a WYSIWYG field to better represent some CiviCRM fields such as notes

-- Node Clone so you don't have to create new webforms from scratch
+- Node Export so you don't have to create new webforms from scratch